andreanobile/opencv_ffmpeg_streaming/README.md

 $ make
 ```

-A big thank you to the ffmpeg people for the amazing libs!!!
+A big thank you to the ffmpeg and opencv people for the amazing libs!!!